mcmuralishclint/Breast-Cancer-Classification/README.md

 Using support vector machine with different parameters (Cross validation was applied)

 ## 3.0 Comparing different techniques and optimizing the algorithm

 ### 3.1 Using cross validation and fitting SVM, Decision Tree Classifier
+SVM was compared against Decision Tree Classifier
 ### 3.2 Accuracy, Precision and Recall values of SVM and Decision Tree Classifier
+The Accuracy, Precision and Recall scores were compared

+The model can be imporved further by playing with the Decision Tree Classifier's Parameters.
 # END